MatiasOS/writings/blockchain-tandil/patterns/fine-grained/security.md

 **Solution:** From the application perspective, one security strategy is to wait for a certain number (X) of blocks to be generated after the transaction is included into one block.
-After X blocks, the transaction is taken to be committed and thus perceived as immutable [17].
+After X blocks, the transaction is taken to be committed and thus perceived as immutable.
 The value of X can be decided by the developers of the blockchain-based applications.